ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 ```

-Use `nc -6 -l ::1 10096` to set a server and `nc -6 localhost 10096` to connect the server and send data through ipv6.
-What I got is as below:
+Use `nc -6 -l ::1 10096` to set a server and `nc -6 localhost 10096` to connect the server and send data over ipv6.
+What I got is shown as below:

 ```shell
 b'              nc-401206  [003] ....
 33610.016579: 0: Debug 0'